 EYFS/KS1/ KS2 home reading-

 All children in EYFS and Key stage one are given a weekly home reading book.
+Reading must be carried out every evening and recorded in the home reading records.
 We also use regular fluent reading checks to ensure that are pupils are developing into fluent, confident readers.

 In EYFS this is a specific levelled book from the Oxford reading tree scheme or an RWI book.